Menu

 Geography at St. Thomas More Catholic Primary School

-Our aim is for all children to become confident, creative and engaged learners who achieve their full God-given potential.
 We ensure that through the lens of faith we develop individual, unique people and form the foundations of them being able to contribute to society.
 Our school vision is that as a Catholic school, God is at the heart of all we do.
 We believe that each person is made in His image, deserving to be treated with respect and dignity.
 Showing respect, love and care for everyone and everything, we aim to develop harmony between pupils, parents the school and Parish and grow as a Christian community.
 We aim to enable each individual to realise their full potential, spiritually, academically, physically, socially and emotionally.

 Our Geography learning in action!